firtoz/GPT-Shell/README.md

 Discord Server Details:
 - MAIN_SERVER_ID: The Discord server where the bot lives
 - LOG_CHANNEL_ID: (Optional) The channel for log messages
 - MAIN_SERVER_INVITE: (Optional) The ideally non-expiring server invite link (if you want users to add the bot to their server)
+- USE_SAME_API_KEY_FOR_ALL: (Optional) When set to 'true', it will allow any server or user to use the bot without needing to provide their own API keys.

-You can set the environment variables in any way you like, or place an `.env.local` file at the root of your project, next to `package.json`, that looks like this:
+You can set the environment variables in any way you like, or place an .env.local file at the root of your project, next to `package.json`, that looks like this:

 ```